2026 PGA Championship longshot picks, odds, PGA props: This golf parlay could return almost $200,000

 SportsLine's model simulated the 2026 PGA Championship 10,000 times and revealed a PGA longshot parlay that could return $200,000 on just a $10 bet

 Golf bets for a 2026 PGA Championship parlay figure to target many of the past winners of the major such as Scottie Scheffler, Collin Morikawa or Xander Schauffele.
+Scheffler is the favorite at +390.
 But one shouldn't overlook 2011 PGA champion, Keegan Bradley, with golf longshot picks.
 Not only does he have that win on his resume, but Bradley also prevailed at the last tour event to take place at Aronimink Golf Club.
 The St. John's alum won the 2018 BMW Championship at Aronimink, which is the only PGA Tour event the course has hosted over the last 15 years.

 If using your PGA Championship bets on Bradley to outright win at +10000 don't whet your appetite, then you can pursue golf props for his finishing position.
 Bradley placing in the top 5 would return +1550, while a top-10 finish would be +690.
 A PGA parlay could also consist of head-to-head matchups, round leaders, top golfers by nationality or predicting if there will be a hole-in-one.
 Before making any 2026 PGA Championship picks or golf parlays, you need to see this golf parlay from the proven computer model at SportsLine.